Integrative Density Forecast and Uncertainty Quantification of Wind Power Generation: Methodology

 \subsection{Uncertainty Quantification and Wind Power Prediction}

 The closed-form predictive distribution of wind power output in~\eqref{powerlognormal} provides comprehensive information to characterize prediction uncertainties such as the prediction interval and quantiles.
-First, following the procedure presented in \cite{Dahiya1982}, we obtain the $(1-\alpha)100\%$ prediction interval for the power generation at time $t+\Delta t$ by
+Following the procedure discussed in \cite{Dahiya1982}, the $(1-\beta)100\%$ prediction interval for the power generation at time $t+\Delta t$ is given by

 where $\mu'=\ln(P(t)+\left[\mu_P(t)-\frac{1}{2}\sigma_P^2(t)\right]\Delta t$ and $\sigma'=\sigma_P(t)\sqrt{\Delta t}$, and $A$ and $B$ are the solution of

 Here $\Phi(\cdot)$ denotes the cumulative distribution function of a standard normal distribution.